 Trans-fats = these are plant-derived fats that have had their structure changed due to food processing (margarine, vegetable shortenings and any foods containing these products such as cakes, biscuits and hot chips).
 The body is unable to get rid of trans-fats so they accumulate in tissues and blood vessels and increase triglyceride levels in the blood stream.

-A person’s cholesterol levels may depend not only on what he or she eats, but also how often.
+A person’s cholesterol levels may depend not only on what you eat, but also how often.

 Researchers found that middle-aged and older adults who ate frequently throughout the day had lower “bad” cholesterol levels compared with those who tended to down one or two large meals per day.
 This was despite the fact that the frequent eaters, on average, had a higher calorie and fat intake.